arashm-gh/vault/diary/Rust Game Development.md

  #Diary
 So turns out, [[Rust]] [[Game Development]] is actually kinda cool!
 I just don't know rust well enough to be able to write useful code, like UI and stuff.
 Which means I will have to learn it again.
 The [No Boilerplate](http://www.youtube.com/@NoBoilerplate) guy said he attempted to get into it like thrice before he understood what he was learning or doing, so something like that might apply here.
-I'm not particularly good at [[Computer Science]] stuff, it's more of a [[Hobby]] than an obsession, although there are times when I can't control my excitement for some topics.
+I'm not particularly good at [[Computer Science]] stuff, it's more of a hobby than an obsession, although there are times when I can't control my excitement for some topics.
 I've put a lot of effort into [[Python]] but it's libraries and their specifications are much harder to get into than the language itself for me.
 At least from what I've seen, [[Rust]] does this better which it's built in standardization for code.
 Also people keep saying that rust is ugly as fuck but like I disagree, [[C++]] is ugly as fuck:
 `